Flash-of-Light/liri-node-app/README.md

 ![concert-this for U2](https://github.com/Jay-Goss/liri-node-app/blob/master/pictures/U2.png)

 **spotify-this-song**

-specific syntax: node liri.js spotify-this-song (song name here)
+specific syntax: node liri spotify-this-song (song name here)

 This will request information from the spotify API and return the artist, song name, preview link of the song, and the song's album.